-Not exactly as expected but all in all reasonable and four minutes faster than the first half marathon five weeks ago.
+Not exactly as expected but all in all reasonable and four minutes faster than my first half marathon five weeks ago.

 As long as I see an improvement I’m satisfied.

-I liked very much the experience and the distance.
+I enjoyed the experience very much and the distance.

-I came around 1,700 out of the 3,000, leaving behind me some 1,300 runners, 99% of them much younger.
+I finished 1,700th out of 3,000, leaving behind me some 1,300 runners, 99 percent of them much younger than me.

-And I wasn’t exhausted.
+And I still wasn’t exhausted.

-Adding the walks before and after, my legs made this morning over 25 km and I felt great!
+Adding my walks before and after the race, that morning my legs had covered over 25 kilometers and I was feeling great!

-Very important; almost no pain in the knee and the left forefoot.
+Most importantly; I was feeling almost no pain in my knee and left forefoot.

-Chapter 33, The recovery.
+Chapter 33

+Recovery

-The first things after an event I do are:
+The first things that I do following an event are:

 Stretching

-Keep moving

-Keep hydrating
+Moving

+Hydrating

 Usually, I’m not hungry immediately after the event.
-It comes later, and even then I do not eat big meals.
+That comes later, and even then I do not eat large meals.

-First some simple sugars like baguette and then a Natural Valley protein bar, I’m used to.
+First some simple sugars like baguette and then I'll have a Nature Valley Protein bar.

-Shower of course, whenever possible.
+I shower of course, whenever possible.

-After the shower, and while the body is fueled with some sugars and hydrated well, I lie down to rest.
+After the shower, and while the body is fueled with some sugars and is well hydrated, I lie down to rest.

-In the meantime 2-3 hours passed, the level of endorphins is declining, and I fall into a deep sleep.
+Meanwhile, 2 to 3 hours have passed, the level of endorphins is declining, and I typically fall into a deep sleep.

-But usually not more than one hour.
+But usually for not more than an hour.

-After these four hours, I’m recovered enough for any routine activities, although I do feel various leg muscles.
-This time especially the back of the lower leg was quite stiff and going down on stairs was challenging.
+After about four hours, I’m recovered enough that I am able to perform any of my routine activities, although I do feel the muscles in my legs.
+This time especially the back of the lower leg is quite stiff and going down the stairs is challenging.

-It’s also a good time for a more significant meal, like my BAL meal, sometimes in a more fluid form, like a soup.
+It’s also a good time for a more substantial meal, like my BAL meal, sometimes in a more fluid form, like a soup.

 To celebrate the event, it’s time for a glass of wine or my favorite single malt The Balvenie whisky.